vkirda/Tesonet-frontend-task/README.md

 * Css naming is as BEM as possible.
 Not perfect though.

 * Structure scss...
 I haven't done that.
-My scss is all nested as understandable...
+My scss is all nested and understandable...

 * Design is responsive and looks good on my cell phone. :smiley: Used media queries for that and separated from main scss.
 I also split it to three parts for large, medium and small screens.